OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 This is the value that the ADO reference of $(Build.BuildNumber) uses which we are feeding into the project.VersionNumber variable we are passing into the Maven build task.

-We're done wi the Maven task!  .war is a supported file type for the built-in package repository in Octopus Deploy, so there's no need to package up the Java application.
+We are done withe the Maven task!  .war is a supported file type for the built-in package repository in Octopus Deploy, so there's no need to package up the Java application.

 ### Packaging the Flyway project
 As previously mentioned, Flyway is a command-line utility, so there's no building of the project.
 The only thing we need to do is package it up so that Octopus Deploy can do something with it.
 For this, we can use any task that creates a ZIP or NuGet package.
-This demonstration will use the Octopus Deploy plugin.
+This demonstration will use the Octopus Deploy plugin, Package application task.

 - Package ID: petclinic.flyway
 - Package Format: NuPkg